tomastd/discoursesso/README.md

 ## Configuration

 * To configure Discourse to use SSO please see https://meta.discourse.org/t/official-single-sign-on-for-discourse-sso/13045
-* To configure this app go to the security section of the nextcloud settings page and put in the client secret and the discourss URL
+* To configure this app go to the **"Security" section of the nextcloud settings page** and put in the client secret and the discourss URL